lechimp-p/dicto.php/BACKLOG.md

   word.
 * Introduce a RegExp class to put checking for validity in one place.
 * Use custom rules in indexer test.
-* Remove the notion of "reference" and "entity" completely.

 .
 Issues
 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that